Kingdom of the Aurès: Establishment

-The Vandalic War and its aftermath
+Vandalic War and its aftermath

 Byzantine records referring to the Vandal Kingdom, which had occupied much of the old Roman province of Africa and coastal parts of Mauretania, often refer to it with regards to a trinity of peoples; Vandals, Alans and Moors, and though some Berbers had assisted the Vandals in their conquests in Africa, Berber expansion was more often than not focused against the Vandals rather than with them, which would lead to some expansion of even the smaller local kingdoms, such as the Aurès.

 Following the Byzantine re-conquest of the Vandal Kingdom, the local governors began to experience problems with the local Berber tribes.
 The province of Byzacena was invaded and the local garrison, including the commanders Gainas and Rufinus, was defeated.
 The newly appointed Praetorian prefect of Africa, Solomon, waged several wars against these Berber tribes, leading an army of around 18,000 men into Byzacena.
 Solomon would defeat them and return to Carthage, though the Berbers would again rise and overrun Byzacena.
 Solomon would once again defeat them, this time decisively, scattering the Berber forces.
 Surviving Berber soldiers retreated into Numidia where they joined forces with Iabdas, King of the Aurès.
 Masuna, King of the Mauro-Roman Kingdom and allied with the Byzantines, and another Berber king, Ortaias (who ruled a kingdom in the former province of Mauretania Sitifensis), urged Solomon to pursue the enemy Berbers into Numidia, which he did.
 Solomon did not engage Iabdas in battle however, distrusting the loyalty of his allies, and instead constructed a series of fortified posts along the roads linking Byzacena with Numidia.

 Though the Roman Empire had once exercised control over the Berbers and the Berbers continued to nominally respect Roman authority during Byzantine rule over North Africa, they could not be as easily integrated as before partly due to the Byzantine shift in language from Latin to Greek, the Berbers were no longer bilingual with the language of their nominal rulers.